laritse/ProjectR/Bellabeat-Project.md

     ## [1] 8

-checking the number of observations available in each dataframe
+Checking the number of observations available in each dataframe

 ``` r
 nrow(activity)